hbertoche/instagram-agent/README.md

 # 📸 Instagram Agent with A/B Testing

+⚠️ **DEMO APPLICATION - NOT PRODUCTION READY** ⚠️
+This is a demonstration project implementing basic security measures suitable for learning and demonstration purposes only.

 A full-stack web application that helps users generate Instagram content using AI and performs A/B testing to determine which content performs better.

 ## 🚀 Features